PREVIOUS :

 DISTORTION:

-b.
-Our family, & often other adults, were unable or unwilling to take the burden of responsibility on themselves & thereby off of their children’s shoulders.
+✦ Our family, & often other adults, were unable or unwilling to take on the ‘burden’ of their adult responsibilities – which left children having to carry it for them.
 Indeed, in many cases they actually dumped all their own weight on us, adding to our sense of obligation

-COMMENTS: As children, being ineffective at stopping the abuse & improving our lot at home inevitably left us with the conclusion that it was because of a lack in ourselves.
+COMMENTS: As children, being ineffective at stopping the abuse & improving our lot at home inevitably left us with the conclusion that it was because of some lack in ourself.

 If we failed at such a basic goal – of helping to heal our parents & getting our needs met inside the family – our WIC thoroughly believed there’s no way we can now have any effect on anyone outside the family either – much less positively.
 This became the pattern for our adult life.

-• This assumption is one of the many CD common to ACoAs.
-As children we not only thought we could influence our parents with love & effort, but many of them insisted that is was in fact our job to take care of them.
+• This assumption is one of the many CDs common to ACoAs.
+As children we not only thought we could influence our parents with enough love & effort, but many of them did insisted it was in fact our job to take care of them.

 We had no way of knowing know that: